 A study of processes for planning, implementing, and evaluating curriculum within institutions of higher education.
 Topics will include historical perspectives on curriculum in higher education, governance systems related to curriculum development and adoption, and issues of current interest and concern.
 On demand.

 HE 563.
 Academic Administration in Higher Education.
 3 Credits.

 The roles and responsibilities of academic administration in higher education.
 Topics include the major academic roles (chairperson, dean, chief academic officer), curriculum and instruction, program evaluation, assessment, planning, faculty workload and evaluation, and the profession of administrator.
 On demand.

 HE 564.
 Higher Education Student and Support Services.
 3 Credits.

 An overview of the organization and functions of student and support services within institutions of higher education.
 Students will gain an understanding of the administrative issues related to career services, student counseling, enrollment services, student activities, health services, student organization, and other institutional units, which serve the needs of students at a college or university.
 On demand.

 HE 569.
-Higher Education Diversity Systems and Policy.
+Diversity Systems and Policy in Education.
 3 Credits.

-The course is designed to provide students with a critical understanding of issues of diversity in higher education from an institutional and systematic perspective.
-Multiple levels and dimensions of diversity will be discussed, including structural, institutional and systematic manifestations of how diversity and equity are historically and currently addressed.
-Institutional type and role will also be explored.
+The course is designed to provide students with a critical understanding of issues of diversity in education from an organizational and systematic perspective.
+Multiple levels and dimensions of diversity will be discussed from PK-12 through higher education, including structural, organizational, and systematic manifestations of how diversity and equity are historically and currently addressed.
+Organizational type and role will also be explored.
 On demand.